awsdocs/aws-glue-developer-guide/doc_source/cross-account-access.md

 }
 ```

-In addition, Account B would have to attach the following IAM policy to Bob before he would actually get access to `db1` in Account A:
+In addition, Account B would have to attach the following IAM policy to Bob before he would actually get access to `db1` in Account A\.

 ```
 {